End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Introduction

+\item \textbf{Shared Autonomy for Efficient Data Collection:} We propose a paradigm-shifting framework that strategically divides control between the human operator and the VLA Copilot to overcome the data bottleneck in dexterous manipulation.
+By combining intuitive human VR teleoperation for high-level arm guidance assisted with the tactile-enhanced DexGrasp-VLA Copilot for autonomous fine-grained grasping, we substantially reduce operator cognitive load and enable efficient collection of high-quality demonstration data.

+\item \textbf{End-to-End VLA with Arm-Hand Feature Enhancement:} We design a novel VLA architecture that explicitly disentangles the control of macro (arm) and micro (hand) movements through dedicated feature pathways, while preserving a shared global task representation.
+This architectural innovation directly solves the problem of monolithic controllers that fail to capture the distinct kinematics and dynamics of the arm and hand respectively, thus leading to significantly more robust and generalizable arm-hand coordination, with notably improved resilience to visual occlusions.

+\item \textbf{Corrective Human-in-the-Loop Teleoperation for Continuous Policy Improvement:} We introduce a corrective human-in-the-loop intervention that operates without interrupting deployed policy execution, enabling purposeful data collection from long-tail failure cases during real-world deployment.
+Such teleoperation allows humans to assist imperfect VLA executions, producing complementary datasets for scenarios that would otherwise fail.
+Integrating these curated recovery data with successful trajectories, we establish a self-improving data flywheel: retraining the base VLA model on the iteratively augmented dataset results in an updated policy with enhanced robustness in real-world applications.
+This approach extends the training by unifying both pre-scripted demonstrations with in-situ deployment data, thereby enabling targeted coverage of corner cases that are otherwise impractical to anticipate beforehand. \end{itemize}

 Our experimental results demonstrate the effectiveness of the proposed framework.
-It enables the efficient data collection of high-quality and coordinated arm-hand demonstrations, which in turn underpins the learning of an end-to-end VLA policy that achieves a 90\% success rate across a diverse set of 50 more objects, including unseen objects and settings.
-The necessity of each core component was systematically validated through ablation studies, which confirmed that the DexGrasp-VLA model, the Arm-Hand Feature Enhancement module, and the Corrective Teleoperation system are all essential and significantly improve the policy's performance, success rate, and robustness.
+It enables the efficient data collection of high-quality and coordinated arm-hand demonstrations, which in turn underpins the learning of an end-to-end VLA policy that achieves a 90\% success rate across a diverse set of over 50 objects, including unseen objects and settings.
+The necessity of each core component was systematically validated through comprehensive ablation studies, which confirmed that the DexGrasp-VLA model, the Arm-Hand Feature Enhancement module, and the Corrective Teleoperation system are all essential and significantly improve the policy's performance, success rate, and robustness.
+These strong empirical results provide an essential testbed for exploring broader algorithmic strategies before scaling up to larger models.

+This work is strategically positioned within the broader challenge of developing robust foundational models for embodied intelligence with a focus on dexterous manipulation.
+While scaling laws have achieved remarkable progress in large vision and language models, the direct application to robotics still faces significant data quality and architectural challenges, due to the fact that motion trajectories, visual streams, and high-frequency tactile-force signals are fundamentally heterogeneous in nature.
+Simply brute-force directing heterogeneous data into a monolithic architecture is unlikely to yield the desired emergent dexterity, or effectively leverage scaling laws in a scientific manner.